cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

 TSCC utilizes a bash script “Galyleo” to serve Jupyter notebooks more securely.

-`module load python3essential`

-`galyleo launch --account htl179 --qos hotel --cpus 1 --memory 8 --time-limit 00:30:00 --partition hotel --conda-env python3essential-1.99.0 --env-modules slurm/tscc/23.02.7 --conda-init /tscc/projects/ps-yeolab4/software/miniconda_tscc2/etc/profile.d/conda.sh`
+`galyleo launch --account htl179 --qos hotel --cpus 1 --memory 8 --time-limit 00:30:00 --partition hotel --conda-env base --env-modules slurm/tscc/23.02.7 --conda-init /tscc/nfs/home/yourUsername/anaconda3/etc/profile.d/conda.sh`

-We are opening a Jupyter notebook in a conda environment with a bunch of important Python packages preinstalled.
-If you want to run Jupyter in your own environment, you would need to change the paths associated with 'conda' in the galyleo command.
+We are opening a Jupyter notebook in a conda environment that you created.

 Create a new notebook called hello_notebook in your hello_world scripts folder from inside jupyter.